 Independent Non-Executive Director and Chairman of Aviva Investors UK Fund Services Ltd

-Non-Executive Director and Chairman of Aviva Investors Holdings Board
+Non-Executive Director of Aviva plc

 Chairman of Aviva Investors North America Holdings Board

 Independent Non-Executive Director

 You might also be interested in

 Why fixed income, why now?
 Navigating a new era for bond markets

 Despite ongoing market volatility and geopolitical uncertainty, 2023 could bring attractive opportunities for fixed-income investors, says Barney Goodchild.

 Why London remains the ultimate city of the future: Assessing the prospects for London real estate in a post-Brexit, post-COVID world

 Brexit and the post-COVID shift in working patterns have changed the landscape of London real estate.
 But the city remains well-positioned as a key hub in the global knowledge economy, as Jonathan Bayfield, James Stevens and Ed Atterwill explain.